Seán Gallagher: Public service career

-Much of Gallagher's early career from circa 1988 to June 2000, from when he was age 26 to when he was age 38, involved working with various Irish State bodies and departments.
-It is not clear whether these roles are full-time or part-time, and the non-public service activities he was engaged in (e.g. he is recorded as stating that he was a fitness instructor and massage therapist in the 1990s).
+Much of Gallagher's early career from 1988 to June 2000, involved working with various Irish State bodies and departments.
+It is not known whether these roles were full-time or part-time, but he has also said that he was a fitness instructor and massage therapist in the 1990s.

 From 1988 to 1990, Gallagher said he worked as a Project Co-ordinator for the National Youth Council of Ireland and the Department of Health, and that he was the author of Drink Awareness for Young People, Ireland's first national alcohol education programme.
 From 1990 to 1993, Gallagher worked as a full-time political advisor to then Fianna Fáil TD and Minister for Health Rory O'Hanlon.
 (Note: Gallagher says in interviews that it was while he was working at the Department of Health that he met Rory O'Hanlon) After O'Hanlon lost his cabinet minister position when Albert Reynolds came to power in Fianna Fáil in 1992, Gallagher said that he was an Enterprise Officer for the Blanchardstown Area Development Partnership from 1993 to 1995.

 In May 1995, aged 32, Gallagher moved to Blackrock in County Louth where he served as the assistant CEO of the Louth County Enterprise Board.
-(Note: The InterTradeIreland Annual report of 2007 listed Gallager as Deputy CEO of the Board from 1995-2000; however, Gallagher seems to use the term A/CEO, or Assistant CEO, most often.)
+(Note: The InterTradeIreland Annual report of 2007 listed Gallager as Deputy CEO of the Board from 1995-2000; however, Gallagher has used the term Assistant CEO.)
 His role was to promote and support the development of micro businesses including the provision of financial support, training and mentoring.
 As part of this role, he served as a director of the Louth Tourism Company and Louth Leader Rural Development Agency.